Net Zero Plastic Waste

 Co-processing is recognized by the UNEP as the environmentally preferred option for managing end-of-life plastics.

-Last January 2021 marked Century Pacific’s second year of being “100 percent plastic-neutral”.
+January 2023 marks our fourth year of committing to Net Zero Plastic Waste for our brands.
 This followed a push in 2019 to hit this target by 2020, making it one of the first companies in the Philippines to pursue such an initiative.

 Consumer companies, like CNPF, face significant cost and performance challenges in finding more sustainable alternatives to plastic.
 There are immediately no good options to replace plastic packaging outside of the premium market.
-Nonetheless, reduction of plastic is a key pillar of the Company’s sustainability strategy and, alongside PCX, it has found plastic neutrality to be an innovative solution that provides a solution to the plastic problem whilst ensuring plastic-packaged products remain accessible and affordable to majority of Filipino consumers.
+Nonetheless, reduction of plastic is a key pillar of the Company’s sustainability strategy and, alongside PCX, it has found Net Zero Plastic Waste to be an innovative solution that provides a solution to the plastic problem whilst ensuring plastic-packaged products remain accessible and affordable to majority of Filipino consumers.

 CNPF supports a waste-to-cash program which incentivizes women-owned sari-sari stores to become collection points for post-consumer plastic waste.
 Primary among these incentives is increased income opportunity and additional livelihood for women micro-entrepreneurs, as well as other low-income residents located in their communities.